VIB-PSB/MINI-EX/example/README.md

 		- qval_cluster: FDR-corrected p-value of cell cluster enrichment (cluster specificity)
 		- closeness: closeness-centrality
 		- betweenness: betweenness-centrality
-		- GO_enrich_qval: FDR-corrected p-value of functional enrichment of the regulon's TGs (functional specificity - reporting only the lowest p-value among the relevant terms)
+		- GO_enrich_qval (only present if 'termsOfInterest' is not null): FDR-corrected p-value of functional enrichment of the regulon's TGs (functional specificity - reporting only the lowest p-value among the relevant terms)
-		- GO_enrich_term: the relevant GO term (relative to [GOsIwant.txt](https://github.com/VIB-PSB/MINI-EX/tree/main/example/INPUTS/GOsIwant.txt)) for which the regulon's TGs showed the most significant enrichment
+		- GO_enrich_term (only present if 'termsOfInterest' is not null): the relevant GO term (relative to [GOsIwant.txt](https://github.com/VIB-PSB/MINI-EX/tree/main/example/INPUTS/GOsIwant.txt)) for which the regulon's TGs showed the most significant enrichment
-		- GO_enrich_desc: description of the GO term for which the regulon's TGs showed the most significant enrichment
+		- GO_enrich_desc (only present if 'termsOfInterest' is not null): description of the GO term for which the regulon's TGs showed the most significant enrichment
-		- #TGs_withGO: number of TGs enriched for the most significant relevant GO term
+		- #TGs_withGO (only present if 'termsOfInterest' is not null): number of TGs enriched for the most significant relevant GO term
 		- borda_rank: global Borda ranking of the regulon
 		- borda_clusterRank: cluster-specific Borda ranking of the regulon